-Window control will undock any panel which is useful when you want assign the network as much screen space as possible.
-To dock the window again, click the Dock Window icon .
-Clicking the Hide Panel icon will hide the panel; this can be shown again by choosing View → Show and selecting the relevant panel.
+In addition, Panels can be floated or docked using icon buttons at the top right corner of each Panel.
+The Float Window control FloatWindow-v31.png will undock any panel which is useful when you want assign the network as much screen space as possible.
+To dock the window again, click the Dock Window icon Dock Window.png .
+Clicking the Hide Panel icon HideWindow.png will hide the panel; this can be shown again by choosing $View \rightarrow Show$ and selecting the relevant panel.